cqx931/Coding4Language/_posts/2018-10-09-assignment-week5.md

 ### Art
 Spend some time "reading":
 * [Mezangelle](https://anthology.rhizome.org/mez-breeze), Mez Breeze.
 (Example:[Datableed](http://netwurkerz.de/mez/datableed/complete/index.htm)).
-* [Jodi](http://www.jodi.org/), Joan Heemskerk and Dirk Paesmans: Refresh the page several times!
+* [Jodi](http://www.jodi.org/), Joan Heemskerk and Dirk Paesmans: Refresh the page to see different results!
+Screenshots could be helpful to 'freeze' it.

 ### Questions to think about:
 * Is computer code language?
 (Is “programming language” an oxymoron?)